Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 #### Has the Proportional Vulnerability to Regional Pricing Changed Over Time

-The figure below also shows the energy generated from gas consumed per person as a portion of the median salary by region between 2005 and 2022.
+The figure below also shows the gas consumed per person as a portion of the median salary by region between 2005 and 2022.
 This time each year is plotted as a percentage difference from the minimum that year.
 The scale is also fixed between the minimum and maximum for the dataset, allowing us to compare the trend over time as well the difference between regions.

 We can see that there is a persistent trend of still inequality in the vulnerability to change in gas price, with the North being more vulnerable and the South less vulnerable.
 This gap in inequality is shrinking, this can be seen as the colour difference between the North and South is decreasing.